Albert0i/prisma-planetscale/README.md

 ### Prologue
 Changing one's viewpoint is easy; changing one's mindset is difficult but not *impossible*.
 But how long does it take?
 I not know...
 People are largely divided into either *liberal* or *conservative* in terms of ideology.
 Whether believing in ghost or UFO has nothing to do with one's education backgrounds and so does one's political tendency.

+Sometimes mindset can be changed by certain incident or accident, while most of us will maintain ours till death.

 ### I. Introduction
 [Do I need an ORM](https://www.prisma.io/dataguide/types/relational/what-is-an-orm) in the first place?
 [Why Prisma?](https://www.prisma.io/docs/concepts/overview/why-prisma) and [How Prisma and PlanetScale fit together](https://www.prisma.io/planetscale).